 - Run a basic KYC and note how it affects withdrawals

-- Recheck deposits on Android Pay and Apple Pay, because that is where payments fail most often
+- Recheck deposits on Google Pay on Android and Apple Pay (if the casino offers it), because this is where I see declines most often

-The casino with Google Pay does not get your full card details – it gets a token which your bank approves or declines.
+The casino with Google Pay does not get your full card details – it gets a device token (not your real card number), which your bank approves or declines.
 In Google Pay casino Canada use, declines often come from bank fraud checks or the merchant category.
+It does not protect you from a bad casino operator, which play games with withdrawals, because safety consists of two layers: wallet tech + operator trust.

 - Add a card to Google Wallet